Wednesday, March 23 at 8:30am to 12:00pm

 Locally, civics is so much more than that!
 Usually, the conversation doesn’t go far enough for deep understanding of our civic life in Los Angeles.

-Our kickoff workshop, held on March 23, 2016, featured a panel of civics experts as we looked at the gaps in civic engagement vis-à-vis civic education and how we got here.
-The panel featured educators, elected officials, activists, and academics in a lively conversation about the state of civics in our communities across the Southland.
+Join us for our kickoff workshop featuring a panel of civics experts as we look at the gaps in civic engagement vis-à-vis civic education and how we got here.
+The panel features educators, elected officials, activists, and academics in a lively conversation about the state of civics in our communities across the Southland.

-Attendees then engaged in a workshop designed to define the biggest barriers to civic literacy and engagement in Los Angeles.
+Attendees will launch from the panel to a workshop designed to engage and develop ways to address the barriers to civics.
 You are invited to roll-up your sleeves and help launch this initiative that will last for the next year and help define civics for Los Angels.
 We will work toward a more civically engaged Los Angeles, together.

 - John Bwarie (Moderator) – City Impact Lab